 Foothills at Red Oak Recovery provides mental health services to young men between 14 and 17 years old.
-Located on a 94-acre campus in Ellenboro, NC, the center focuses on helping clients find the source of their mental health disorders and overcome them.
-The serene setting of a working horse farm promotes reflection and healing for our guests, who may also have a substance abuse disorder.
-It’s not uncommon to experience anxiety, and it’s helpful to understand the causes and symptoms of an anxiety attack vs. panic attack.
+Located on a 94-acre campus in Ellenboro, NC, the center focuses on helping clients find the source of their mental health conditions and overcome them.
+The serene setting of a working horse farm promotes reflection and healing for our guests.

 Anxiety Attack vs. Panic Attack